sadiangabay/sadiangabay.github.io/_posts/getting_started_at_POC.md

 - don’t forget to eat prior to surgery! the least that we want is an assist fainting because of hypoglycemia

 ## Surgery proper
-- you would know the flow of the surgery if you have studied the case
+- You would know the flow of the surgery if you have studied the case
-- some basic rules to follow:
+- Some basic rules to follow:
-  - keep yourself sterile
+  - Keep yourself sterile
-  - do not obstruct the primary surgeon, give him space to move and maneuver
+  - Do not obstruct the primary surgeon, give him space to move and maneuver
-  - do not pass instruments/ gauze/ in front 	of the surgeon’s field
+  - Do not pass instruments/ gauze/ in front 	of the surgeon’s field
-  - pay attention to what he is saying, don’t make him ask twice
+  - Pay attention to what he is saying, don’t make him ask twice
-- do we have to elevate the table
+- Do we have to elevate the table
-- do we have to reposition the lights?
+- Do we have to reposition the lights?
-- do we have to sit on a stool (for a forearm surgery)
+- Do we have to sit on a stool (for a forearm surgery)
-- efficieny intra op decreases the intra operative and contributes in favor of the patient
+- Efficient intra op decreases the intra operative and contributes in favor of the patient

 ## Duty day
 - Come at 6 am - this would be enough time for trans out and for duty preparations before going up to the conference room